fandyputram/auth-app/README.md

 Contains mocks for all interface in the project

 ## How to run
+Go into your terminal/command/etc and type the command below
+`./script.sh run`
+This will build and run the app

+After the apps running you will see
+`Server is running on port 8080`

+## Other script
 `./script.sh build`
 Build the app

-`./script.sh run`
-Build and run the app

 `./script.sh test`
 Run all unit test